cdr-stats/cdr-stats/docs/source/configuration/configuration-reset-data.rst

 5. Wait while the CDR are re-imported
 -------------------------------------

-Go to the diagnostic page to check if the CDR-Backend are correctly configured and if data are being imported.
+Go to the diagnostic page to check if CDR-Stats is correctly configured and if data are being imported.